jsavari/Schoology-Enhancer/README.md

 # Schoology Enhancer

-The Schoology Enhancer is a modern javascript application which has the capability of changing Schoology's them and adding an external toolbar with additional features such as reminders on the bottom of the page!
+The Schoology Enhancer is a modern javascript application which has the capability of changing Schoology's theme and adding an external toolbar with additional features such as reminders on the bottom of the page!
 A chrome extension will be released soon.

 ## How to use Schoology Enhancer